-The field of Search Engine Optimisation (also known as SEO) is actually a very complex subject indeed, yet at the same time, its very easy to optimize your website when you understand what Google is trying to accomplish “provide relevant results” which assures people keep searching Google search engine.
+The field of Search Engine Optimization (also known as SEO) is interesting and can be rewarding for your online business.
+Because its very easy to optimize your website when you understand what Google is trying to accomplish “provide relevant results” which keeps everyone happy including the Google Adwords customers.

-How Google came to dominate the search market is quite easy to understand “invest and keep investing in the infrastructure while investing in the best minds on the planet so that the algorithm which runs each time you search Google is simply the best.
-Consider what happens when you search Google.
+How Google came to dominate the search market is quite easy to understand “invest and keep investing in the infrastructure while investing in the best minds on the planet so that the algorithm which runs each time you search Google brings you relevant search results.

 How to Avoid Duplicate Content Issues

 - First make sure that you present original content (text, images, videos) per URI (basically means per landing page)

 - Use rel canonical (this tells Google “hey Google, this is the link to the original resource”)

 - All your internal linking structure should use consistent hyperlinks (1 version of URI pointing back to the same content) for example: if I want to internal link to my home page, and the canonical URL is https://www.rankya.com — Then, I should make sure the CMS I use points to that URL and not to its variations like so: https://www.rankya.com/ https://www.rankya.com/index.php etc.

 - Any links from external sites should also be consistent pointing to only one version of your landing page URL.
 Although you can’t really control this because others will share whatever version of URL from your website that they want, however, whenever you have control over external links (for example: through your own social share options), then make sure that you point the link back to only the canonical URL of your landing pages.

 These are some of the ways you can avoid duplicate content issues, all while keep in mind that you also have 301 redirection directive available to clean up duplicate URL at server level.